-Selecting a bank will then enable the bank configuration and board Connector options.
+Selecting a bank enables the bank configuration and board Connector options.

 Once a Configuration option is selected, the web page shows the available Board Connectors.
 A board connector can then be selected which will display the Relay or Attenuator Configuration options and Channel Alias Assignment.